graphpaperpress/Sell-Media/README.md

 1.5.3
 ---
+* Bug: "Original File Price" was truncating trailing zero's from prices.
 * Bug: Fixed issue when removing items from the cart incorrect totals were displayed
 * Bug: Fixed issue in widgets
 * Bug: Price groups was not respecting newly created sizes when downloading images